murphy-mi/candidate-exercises/README.md

 # Candidate Exercises 1 & 2

-All objectectives and rules complete, including user interface (though it was not required).
+All objectives/rules complete, including user interface (though it was not required).